-In the meantime, put 1 cup of flour in a gallon size ziploc plastic bag and add about 1 tsp of salt and 1/2 tsp of pepper and garlic powder.
+In the meantime, put 1 cup of flour in a gallon size Ziploc plastic bag and add about 1 tsp of salt and 1/2 tsp of pepper and garlic powder.
 You can add more or less depending on your taste.
 Add your peeled and deveined shrimp and shake to coat with flour mixture.

-Another timesaver, is to store your leftover flour in the freezer in the same ziploc bag, so it will be ready the next time you want to make this dish.
+Another time saver is to store your leftover flour in the freezer in the same Ziploc bag, so it will be ready the next time you want to make this dish.
 And, I guarantee you will!

 Add the shrimp to your pan in a single layer.
 Depending on the size of shrimp you use, you should be able to saute about 12-18 large shrimp at the same time, which coincidently is the perfect serving size for this appetizer.

-Cook on one side for a few minutes, or until the shrimp are golden brown, and flip over to the other size and cook for another minute or so.
+Cook on one side for a few minutes, or until the shrimp are golden brown, and flip over to the other side and cook for another minute or so.
 Don’t overcook, or they will be tough.

 That’s it!
 It couldn’t get much easier or quicker.
-And you won’t find a better, or more delicious appetizer than this!
+And you won’t find a better or more delicious appetizer than this!

 Thank you for visiting my blog!
 I hope you enjoy it and will try a recipe soon.
 If you do, please come back and leave a comment to let me know how you liked it.

 If you haven’t already subscribed to my blog, please take a minute now and do so.
-Simply add your email address where it says “Subscribe to blog via email” and you will receive an email every time I post a recipe.
+Simply add your email address where it says “Subscribe to blog via email, ” and you will receive an email every time I post a recipe.